Exxon Valdez: Return to service

-After repairs, Exxon Valdez was renamed Exxon Mediterranean, then SeaRiver Mediterranean in the early 1990s, when Exxon transferred its shipping business to a new subsidiary company, River Maritime Inc. The name was later shortened to S/R Mediterranean, then to simply Mediterranean in 2005.
-Although Exxon tried briefly to return the ship to its North American fleet, it was prohibited by law from returning to Prince William Sound even though her sister ship with the same design, Exxon Long Beach, never left that route.
+After repairs, Exxon Valdez was renamed as the Exxon Mediterranean, then SeaRiver Mediterranean in the early 1990s, when Exxon transferred its shipping business to a new subsidiary company, River Maritime Inc. The name was later shortened to S/R Mediterranean, then to simply Mediterranean in 2005.
+Although Exxon tried briefly to return the ship to its North American fleet, it was prohibited by law from returning to Prince William Sound even though its sister ship with the same design, Exxon Long Beach, never left that route.
 It then served in Europe, the Middle East and Asia.
 In 2002, the ship was again removed from service.

 In 2005, it began operating under the Marshall Islands flag of convenience.
 Since then, European Union regulations have also prevented vessels with single-hull designs such as the Valdez from entering European ports.
 In early 2008, SeaRiver Maritime, an ExxonMobil subsidiary, sold Mediterranean to the Hong Kong–based shipping company, Hong Kong Bloom Shipping Ltd., which renamed the ship, once again, to Dong Fang Ocean (东方海 (Oriental Sea)), under Panama registry.
-In 2008, she was refitted and converted from an oil tanker to an ore carrier.
+In 2008, it was refitted and converted from an oil tanker to an ore carrier.
 Hong Kong Bloom Shipping is a subsidiary of Chinese government-owned company China Ocean Shipping (Group) Corporation (COSCO).